jasminect08/jasminect08/README.md

 - 👋 Hi, I’m @jasmine
 - 👀 I’m interested in ...
-K-Dramas, hiking and graphic design
+K-Dramas, hiking and donuts
-- 🌱 I’m currently learning ...
-JavaScript and Python while refreshing my HTML/CSS
+- 🌱 I’m currently transitioning out of a career in Graphic Design
-- 💞️ I’m looking to collaborate on ... website and app coding
+- 💞 I'm am Google IT Support certified and testing for CompTia Security+
-- 📫 How to reach me ... jasminectgraphics@gmail.com
+- 📫 How to reach me ... jchanel08@gmail.com

 <!---
 jasminect08/jasminect08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.